Xreincfel/AIMi/README.md

 # AIMi

+Version 1.0.1 is now in a form of exe, making it easier to run

 Free and open source AI Aimbot that works with any game.
 Stability depends on the game, for example CS2 and CS 1.6, in CS2 the aimbot is shaky and unstable (But still works pretty well) while CS 1.6 is seamless and stable.